Templating¶

 .

-Pillar values from previously rendered pillars can be used to template Vault Pillar paths.
+Pillar values originating from previously rendered pillars can be used to template Vault Pillar paths.
 Using pillar values to template Vault pillar paths requires them to be defined before the Vault ext_pillar is called.
 Especially consider the significancy of the

 ext_pillar_first